-This letter will confirm the preliminary understanding between Enron North America Corp.'s ("ENA") and the Connecticut Resource Recovery Authority ("CRRA") concerning the potential undertaking of ENA (or its affiliates, assignees, or designees) to develop certain fuel cell projects, including arranging for or providing contracts for the engineering, procurement, construction, installation and testing of fuel cell electrical generation plants of approximately 50 MW in the aggregate, to be located on sites in Connecticut currently owned, controlled, and/or to be identified and acquired by CRRA (or its affiliates, assignees or designees) (collectively, the "Plants" and individually, a "Plant") Such transactions described herein are collectively referred to as the "Transactions".
-The number of Plants to be constructed may be up to five, all expected to be built by December 31, 2004.
-It is anticipated that the Plants will be constructed pursuant to engineering, procurement and construction contracts (the “EPC Contracts”).
+This letter will confirm the preliminary understanding between Enron North America Corp.'s ("ENA") and the Connecticut Resource Recovery Authority ("CRRA") concerning the potential undertaking of ENA (or its affiliates, assignees, or designees) to develop certain fuel cell projects, including arranging for or providing contracts for the engineering, procurement, construction, installation and testing of fuel cell electrical generation facilities comprised of multiple fuel cell power plants, to total approximately 50 MW in the aggregate, to be located on sites in Connecticut currently owned, controlled, and/or to be identified and acquired by CRRA (or its affiliates, assignees or designees) (collectively, the "Facilities" and individually, a "Facility") Such transactions described herein are collectively referred to as the "Transactions".
+The number of Facilities to be constructed may be up to five, all expected to be built by December 31, 2004.
+It is anticipated that the Facilities will be constructed pursuant to engineering, procurement and construction contracts (the “EPC Contracts”).
 The aggregate estimated lump sum price under all of the EPC Contracts payable by CRRA to the contractor thereunder is approximately US $170,000,000, to be financed with Connecticut state conservation and renewable funds.
-The lump sum price of an individual fuel cell module within an EPC Contract shall be refundable to CRRA in the event the fuel cell plant constructed under such EPC Contract does not pass performance tests related thereto.
+The lump sum price of an individual fuel cell power plant (including its associated balance of plant) in a Facility shall be refundable to CRRA in the event the fuel cell power plant constructed under such EPC Contract for the Facility does not pass the specific performance tests related thereto.
 A description of the expected terms of the EPC Contracts is contained in Exhibit A. ENA shall receive a development fee of ten percent (10%) of the total cost of each of the Transactions for its efforts in developing the projects.

 Other agreements of the parties include the following: